-266. Social Justice in the Digital Age. (with Community-Based Learning component)
+266. Criminal (InJustice . (with Community-Based Learning component)

-This 200-level course examines the challenges and opportunities inherent in contemporary issues of criminal and social justice.
-After laying a foundation of sociological perspectives on incarceration as a social problem, we begin envisioning what paths to justice look like for some of the most vulnerable members of our own community.
-Accordingly, this class integrates a Community Based Learning component with course materials, with a focus on the St. Lawrence County Correctional Facility (SLCCF) in Canton, NY.
-In addition to more traditional reading and writing assignments, the class will make multiple visits to SLCCF throughout the semester.
-By placing a specific emphasis on recidivism and community reintegration, we will work in collaboration with incarcerated individuals and staff at SLCCF on the North Country Resource project (http://northcountryresource.org), which aims to identify and improve access to resources for those reentering the surrounding community.
+his 200-level course provides an in-depth look at the American criminal justice system, including long-standing and contemporary challenges as well as opportunities for reform.
+After laying a foundation of sociological perspectives on crime and punishment as an institution and social problem, we begin envisioning what paths to justice look like for some of the most vulnerable members of our own community.
+With an emphasis on the St. Lawrence County Correctional Facility (SLCCF in Canton, NY, this class integrates a Communi ty Based Learning component with more traditional academic work.
+In addition to in-class discussion, reading, writing, and oral presentation assignments, the class will make numerous visits to SLCCF throughout the semester.
+By placing a specific emphasis on recidivism and community reintegration, we will work in collaboration with incarcerated individuals and staff at SLCCF on the North Country Resource project (http://northcountryresource.org/, which aims to identify and improve outcomes and access to resources for those reentering the surrounding community.
 This course fulfills the Experiential Component requirement for sociology majors.